-AASB 16 Leases incorporates IFRS 16 Leases issued by the International Accounting Standards Board (IASB).
+AASB 16 Leases as amended incorporates IFRS 16 Leases as issued and amended by the International Accounting Standards Board (IASB).
 Australian-specific paragraphs (which are not included in IFRS 16) are identified with the prefix "Aus".
 Paragraphs that apply only to not-for-profit entities begin by identifying their limited applicability.